adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 > _Remarks on clarity from the start_
 >
-> This is a little off topic, but very important.
+> This is a little off topic, but particularly important.
 > Many projects fail to set up their codebase as early as possible for this type of test (integrative component test with an embedded database).
 > I suggest, you set this up as early as possible, before starting to write a single line of productive code in your project.
 > It provides clean test possibilities for all developers during the development of the project.

-## Add Cucumber Maven dependency and configure it
+## Add and configure the Cucumber Maven dependency

 In order to run the test specification, we need a few dependencies in the pom.xml:
 ```